syncfusion-content/flutter-docs/Flutter/calendar/getting-started.md

 ![showCurrentTimeIndicator](images/getting-started/current-time-indicator.png)

-## Week Number
+## Week number

-You can display the Week Number of the year in month, week and work week views of `SfCalendar` by using the [showWeekNumber]() property as true and by default it is false.
-Week numbers will be displayed based on ISO standard.
+Display the Week number of the year in month, week and work week views of the `SfCalendar` by setting the [showWeekNumber]() property as true and by default it is false.
+Week numbers will be displayed based on the ISO standard.

 {% tabs %}
 {% highlight Dart %}